“Science is a wonderful thing if one does not have to earn one’s living at it” (Albert Einstein)

 I received the MS in Electrical Engineering from both Universitat Politècnica de Catalunya (UPC), Barcelona, Spain, and Grenoble Institute of Technology (INPG), Grenoble, France, in 2006.
 In October 2006, I joined GIPSA-Lab at the INPG as a Research Assistant with a French Ministry of Science PhD grant.
 My thesis, entitled “Nonlinear Dynamic Channel Estimation for Mobile Satellite Receivers”, focused on nonlinear Bayesian estimation methods and its applications to synchronization problems for both communications and positioning systems.
 I received the PhD in Electrical Engineering (Signal Processing) from Grenoble INP in March 2010.

 Following the standard research career path, I was a Postdoctoral Researcher in different research groups from 2010 to 2015: Signal Processing and Communications group, UPC (2010-2012); Signal Processing for Communications and Navigation group, UAB (2012-2013); Statistical Inference for Communications and Positioning Department, CTTC (2014-2015).
 From May 2015 to December 2016, I was a freelance researcher (kind of sabbatical).
-Then, I joined again the CTTC, first as a Researcher and later appointed Senior Researcher (2018).
+Then, I joined the CTTC again, first as a Researcher (2017) and later appointed Senior Researcher (2018).
 Also, at that time I was a part-time lecturer at the Telecommunications and Aerospace Engineering School (EETAC-UPC), teaching a course on Navigation.

 MS in Electrical Engineering, Universitat Politècnica de Catalunya (UPC), Spain, 2006.

 MS in Signal, Image, Speech, Telecommunications Research, Grenoble INP (INPG), France, 2006.